scorpiocavalier/m4-2-react--ecosystem/README.md

 # Workshop: Fruit store

-In this workshop, we'll build an online fruit store, with different items being sold, and different sellers.
+In this workshop, we'll build an online fruit store, with different items being sold by different sellers.

 ## Setup

-Today's lecture introduced two new third-party dependencies: `styled-components` and React Router.
+Today's lecture introduced two new third-party dependencies: [`styled-components`](https://styled-components.com/) and [`react-router`](https://reactrouter.com/).
 Let's install both of them.
 Run the following command in the project directory:

 `yarn add styled-components@4.4.1 react-router-dom@5.1.2`